The light lentil cream is a refined legume appetizer and also a condiment for bruschetta and croutons, canapés and vol au vent.

 Enjoy your meal!

-Serve the light lentil cream on a plate or in small glasses for finger food, on bruschetta and croutons, canapés and vol-au-vent.
+Serve the light lentil cream on a plate or in small glasses for finger food, on bruschetta and croutons, canapés and vol au vent.

-Choose preferably whole cereals.
+Choose preferably whole grains.

-To learn more: how to combine legumes in the diet.
+For more information: how to combine legumes in the diet.

 Notes